Garud Commando Force

-The Garud Commando Force is a special forces regiment of the Indian Air Force.
-It was formed on 6 February 2004 and with a plan to have around 2,000-personnel personnel.
+The Garud Commando Force is the special forces unit of the Indian Air Force.
+It was formed on 6 February 2004.
 The unit derives its name from Garuda, a Hindu deity.

 Garud forces are tasked with protecting critical Air Force bases and installations, search and rescue, and providing relief during disasters or calamities.
 In 2004, Garuds were deployed in the Congo as part of the UN peace keeping operations.